NilsRo/HotWaterRecirculatingPump/README.md

 * Increase the pumps flow to the maximum that the water goes through the pipes as fast as possible.
 * Setup special schedules via a smart home (MQTT) if you like to have warm water on request (e.g. by phone) or at a specific time.
 * second relay channel is actually unused - suggest how to use it if you need
+* If you are using separate networks for IoT devices it is not possible to flash the device with ArduinoOTA as it using broadcast messages that are usually dropped in the firewall.
+For that setup you should use HTTP upload in the config page to upload the firmware.bin.